cncf/toc/tags/storage-charter.md

     not they’re being used in a cloud-native environment).
-*   General authentication, authorization, accounting, auditing etc (even though these clearly apply to storage systems too) - because AAA etc is clearly the domain of the CNCF Security SIG.
+*   General authentication, authorization, accounting, auditing etc (even though these clearly apply to storage systems too) - because AAA etc is clearly the domain of the CNCF Security TAG.
 *   Standardizing container storage interfaces - this is the domain of CSI.
-*   Defining storage abstraction APIs for container orchestrators - these are the domains of the Storage SIGs specific to each orchestrator, e.g. Kubernetes Storage SIG.
+*   Defining storage abstraction APIs for container orchestrators - these are the domains of the Storage TAGs or SIGs specific to each orchestrator, e.g. Kubernetes Storage SIG.

-# SIG Mission Statement
+# TAG Mission Statement

 To enable widespread and successful storage of persistent state in cloud-native environments through: